marciof/Eon/specification/Specification.md

 ## `splice` ##

-Adds elements to and removes keys from a collection, and returns the changed collection.
-If no collection is specified, the environment is used instead.
+Adds elements to and removes keys from a collection or the environment by default, and returns the changed collection.

 If a key from a new key/value pair being added is already present, the new value replaces the previous one.